SCI Regranting Scheme to EU members in 202525

 Key Results and Impacts

-The project also led to the creation of a toolkit that was written in cooperation with activists, SCIO staff members, volunteers and the board and includes knowledge gained as well as reflections on the organised activities.
+The project also led to the creation of a toolkit that was written in cooperation with activists, SCI staff members, volunteers and the board and includes knowledge gained as well as reflections on the organised activities.

 Learning from History III: 80 years after WWII, where are we now?